k2view-academy/K2View-Academy/articles/19_Broadway/actors/03_parsers_actors.md

 # Parser Actors

-Broadway has a category of [built-in](../04_built_in_actor_types.md) **Parser** Actors that parse input stream into different formats like JSON, CSV and XML.
+Broadway has a **parsers** category of Actors that parse input stream into different formats like JSON, CSV and XML.

-When reading input stream, Parser Actors parse it into valid objects based on the specific delimiters of each input format while holding only one object in the memory at a time.
+When reading input stream, they parse it into valid objects based on the specific delimiters of each input format while holding only one object in the memory at a time.

 ### JsonParser Actor

-The JsonParser Actor analyzes input streams, represented by an iterable collection of blobs or strings, and returns a collection of the JSON objects found in the stream.
+The **JsonParser** Actor analyzes input streams, represented by an iterable collection of blobs or strings, and returns a collection of the JSON objects found in the stream.
 If the **single** input attribute is set to True, the Actor expects only a single object in the input stream.
-Otherwise, the Parser can handle input with multiple JSON objects.
+Otherwise, the parser can handle input with multiple JSON objects.

 The **json.flow** example shows how the **JsonParser** handles two types of inputs - a single JSON object and one with multiple objects.